Gota7/LLVM-Invoker/README.md

 Once this is done, run the executable and it should run your .bc file as long as it is in the same folder.
 You can also pass the invoker arguments too!

 ## Compiling The Invoker
-The invoker can be compiled with the command `clang++ invoker.cpp -o OUTPUTNAME -static`.
+The invoker can be compiled with the command `clang++ invoke.cpp -o OUTPUTNAME -static`.
 Make sure it is static so it can run on the target platform without problems!